 Stuff @greg made, while always trying to abide by these Rules, is exempt from said Rules.

-@greg is also the one to decide what happens if a Rule got broken.
+Though if @greg notices a self-violation of these Rules, their wording will be adjusted to properly reflect what the intend behind those Rules is. @greg is also the one to decide what happens if a Rule got broken.
 Though typically talking about it is the very first thing that happens.
-There is no instant Banhammer for small mistakes. -
+There is no instant Banhammer for small mistakes.

 Do not prevent or prohibit non-monetized redistribution of your Mods or their Source in any way, nor disallow their use in Modpacks or Servers, even after you abandon your Mod.